-&lt;sup>1 Ibid., CCLIII, 3-66.
+1 Ibid., CCLIII, 3-66.

-Tipld., CCLV, 2.
+1 Ibid., UULIII, 5-00.
+2 Ibid., CCLV, 2.
 On the Law of Debt, see CCLIV, on other branches of civil and criminal law, CCLV-CCLVIII.
 The rules about witnesses, etc., are borrowed from Smritis.

-3 Ibid., CCXLI, 47-58.
+3 Ibid., CCXLI, 47-53.
 4 Ibid., CCXLI, 16-28.

-according to their own lights.
-All ambassadors, of whatever grade, must observe the correct etiquette.
-The king must always carefully contemplate the balance of power among the twelve monarchs of the Mandala or circle.
-When he finds himself in conflict with a foe of superior might, he should himself make overtures of peace for his own good.2 Next, the Purâna embarks on an elaborate description of military tactics, strategy, manœuvres, auspicious auguries, omens, etc.3 history of the human race.
+The Brihaddharma Purána, an Upapurâna, gives its political theory in the form of a narration of the ancient history of the human race.
 The world The Brihadbegan with the golden age called Satva dharma Purâna.
 Yuga which was free from all sorrow and sin, disease and disputes.
 It was a heaven of perfect virtue and happiness.
-With the advent of the second age or Treta Yuga commenced a decline which reached an advanced stage in the Dwapara Yuga."
+With the advent of the second age or Tretâ Yuga commenced a decline which reached an advanced stage in the Dwapara Yuga."
 Of course, easte had appeared long ago in the usual orthodox style and the duties of the different orders had been laid down.
-Brâhmanas are never to bear arms, or practise agriculture, pasture, trade, etc. Otherwise they are guilty of the sin of cow-slaughter.
+Brahmanas are never to bear arms, or practise agriculture, pasture, trade, etc. Otherwise they are guilty of the sin of cow-slaughter.
 The Purânas, it will be observed, are more strict on the law of easte than even the Smritis.
-The Brihaddharma Purâna, however, admits that all, even Śūdras, attain the rank of Vipras if they duly perform their duties.
+The Brihaddharma Purâna, however, admits that all, even Sûdras. attain the rank of Vipras if they duly perform their duties."
 The course of human history was disturbed by an episode which left lasting traces on society.
-There arose a king called Vena who violated the law in every bid., I, 4-6, 14, 22-3; II, 8-62.
+There arose a king called Vena who violated the law in every particular.

-The Brihaddharma Purána, an Upapurána, gives its political theory in the form of a narration of the ancient particular.
 He forbade all religious worship, exercise and gifts by beat of drum.
 He embarked on a course of deliberate oppression.
 The sages approached him and told him that Dharma was the greatest friend of men of all castes and stages.
 If the king renounced Dharma, the subjects would follow suit.
 Then nobody's wife would be his own and nobody's wealth or house would be his own.
 That is to say, family and property would be gone.
 The rule of a Dharma-less king is equivalent to anarchy.
-It means promiseuity which means the birth of bastards who are calculated to lead all to hell.
+It means promiscuity which means the birth of bastards who are calculated to lead all to hell.
 The discourse was lost on Vena who wilfully intermixed the castes and thus ultimately gave rise to 360 sub-castes.
 At last the cup was full; the Risis were enraged.
 They went forth to slaughter the wicked king.
 They extinguished his life by their breath and ground his hands.
 They set up a new king, Prithu.
-The earth obtained peace; Dharma resumed its vogue and the gods.
-Brâhmanas and cows received protection once again.
+The earth obtained peace; Dharma resumed its vogue and the gods, Brâhmanas and cows received protection once again.
 The intermixture of castes was stopped but the existing half-castes were not exterminated.
-They were given a place in the social system assigned different functions.1 The story of Vena illustrates what a government ought not to do.
+They were given a place in the social system assigned different functions.1 The story of Vena and illustrates what a government ought not to do.
 It emphasises that government is the great instrument of keeping Dharma intact.
 It sanctions regicide as the last measure to get rid of iniquitous tyrants.